naveabe/pkgwrap/docs/USAGE.md

 - 2 CPU/Cores (64 bit)
 - 2 GB Memory

+- Elasticsearch >= 1.4
+- working go environmnt (for building the project)

 ### Usage
 The system can perform packaging of prebuilt data as well as compile then perform packaging.
 The pre-built method can be particularly useful for arbitrary data and script/s.